Pushing Pixels

 Oh….the damned thing doesn’t work…..Back to the drawing board….

-Here’s an attempt with Google Maps for Wordpress :
+Here’s an attempt with Google Maps for WordPress :

 This works really nicely – lots of control over the map, and you get immediate navigation.
 And it just worked.
 But the problem with this is that apparently I can only use place names for the map.
 What I really want to do is to embed my own custom maps.
 For example, this one for the 3 Peaks challenge.